datacarpentry/cloud-genomics/assessment-questions/post-assessment.md

 # Post Assessment

 ## Attitude:
-As compared to previous to this lesson, how much more confident accessing a computer system that is not your personal computer (Scale 1 never again - 5 super confident)?
+Please rate your level of confidence in accessing a computer system not on your personal computer now compared to prior to the lesson.
+(Much less confident, less confident, about the same, more confident,much more confident?

 Do you have definitive plans to run an analysis using a computer system offered by your institution or a public cloud?
     a) No, I'm happy with my computer